thediveo/thediveo.github.io/docs/art/leaky.md

         path: "/home/leaky/module/oozing_test.go"
 ```

-For other types of file descriptors, such as pipes and sockets, several details
+For other types of file descriptors, such as pipes and sockets, the details
-will differ: instead of a path, other parameters will be shown, like pipe inode
+usually will differ: instead of a path, other parameters will be shown, such as
-numbers or socket addresses.
+pipe inode numbers or socket addresses.

 ## Leaky Tests instead of Leaky Production

 Fun fact: I've found most leaks in my _unit tests_ instead of my production
 code.
-However, at least I found one potential goroutine leak in production code
+However, at least I found two potential goroutine leaks in production
-that would rarely, if ever, be triggered in production – but luckily was
+code.
+One that would rarely, if ever, be triggered in production – but luckily
-reproducible triggered by some unit tests as a side effect of the different
+was reproducible triggered by some unit tests as a side effect of the different
 behavior of the unit test compared to production use.

-Ironically, this was also an example where it actually makes sense to use a
+Ironically, this was also
+an example where it actually makes sense to use a buffered channel in order to
-buffered channel in order to allow a goroutine to _fire and forget_ its
+allow a goroutine to _fire and forget_ its notification and not giving a fig
-notification and not giving a fig whether anybody is still interested in the
+whether anybody is still interested in the notification.

-notification.
+Another one that was a clear oversight in cleaning out the elements (with
+associated goroutines) in a map.

 ## Leaky and Goigi